 Download a print version of this document:

-Western Equine Encephalitis Fact Sheet (PDF: 79KB/2 pages)
+Western Equine Encephalitis Fact Sheet (PDF)

 What is Western equine encephalitis?

-to people and horses through the bite of an infected mosquito.
+Western equine encephalitis (WEE) is an illness transmitted to people and horses through the bite of a mosquito infected with WEE virus.

 How serious is Western equine encephalitis?

 Most people infected with WEE virus will have no symptoms or a very mild illness.
 A small percentage of people, especially infants and possibly elderly people may develop encephalitis (inflammation of the brain).
 Approximately 5-15% of these encephalitis cases are fatal, and about 50% of surviving infants will have permanent brain damage.

 Most of the severe human cases begin with a sudden onset of fever, headache, stiff neck, vomiting, and lethargy.
 Within two to four days, the illness may progress to disorientation, irritability, seizures and coma.
 There is no treatment for WEE other than supportive care until the acute phase of the illness is over.

 Horses and humans are often referred to as "dead-end" hosts for WEE, because the virus does not build to high enough levels in our blood to infect other mosquitoes that bite us.